Azure-Samples/communication-services-javascript-quickstarts/job-router-quickstart/readme.md

 This code sample walks through the process of integration Azure Communication Services Job Router into your JavaScript application.

-This quickstart sample includes the code that is explained as part of [this document](https://docs.microsoft.com/en-us/azure/communication-services/quickstarts/jobrouter/get-started?pivots=programming-language-javascript).
+This quickstart sample includes the code that is explained as part of [Quickstart: Submit a job for queuing and routing](https://learn.microsoft.com/azure/communication-services/quickstarts/router/get-started-router?pivots=programming-language-javascript).
 See that document for additional details on how this sample works.

 ## Prerequisites